Indiana National Origin Discrimination Lawyer

 National origin discrimination can occur even though the perpetrator of the discriminatory conduct is of the same national origin as the victim.

 If you believe that you are being discriminated against at work because of your national origin, you should be aware that laws exist to protect you from unlawful national origin discrimination.
 The attorney at Amber K. Boyd Attorney at Law would be pleased to meet and discuss your concerns with you.
-There is no charge for the initial consultation.
 Please feel free to call us at 317-210-3416

 or contact us online.